Beit 'Anan: Ottoman era

+By the beginning of the 20th century residents from Beit Anan settled Ajanjul near al-Ramla, establishing it as a dependency – or satellite village – of their home village.

 British Mandate era

 Beit 'Anan was captured by British forces in the 1917 Battle for Jerusalem during their campaign in Palestine against the Ottomans.
 It was described as a village situated on the hill commanding Dukka from the south, on the road to Kubeibeh, identified as ancient Emmaus.

 In the 1922 census of Palestine conducted by the British Mandate authorities, "Bait 'Inan" had a population of 509 Muslims, increasing in the 1931 census to a population of 654 Muslims, in 162 houses.